 The northern snakehead is an invasive species of fish that has become established in the Chesapeake Bay Watershed.
-The northern snakehead can be identified by noting their slender body shape, rounded tail, snake shaped head, brown coloration, markings, and other features.
+Northern snakehead can be identified by noting their slender body shape, rounded tail, snake-shaped head, brown coloration, mottled sides, and other features.

 In 2004, the species was found in the Potomac River.
 Northern snakeheads quickly established populations in the Potomac watershed from Great Falls to the river mouth, including many of the river’s tributaries.

 In the upper bay region, snakeheads have been reported in the lower Susquehanna, Bird, Rhode, Gunpowder, and other tributaries.

 On the Eastern Shore of Maryland, snakehead populations are established in practically all major rivers.
-Snakeheads are commonly caught in the Nanticoke, Blackwater, Transquaking, and Chicamacomico rivers.
+Snakeheads are common the Nanticoke, Choptank, Blackwater, Transquaking, Chicamacomico, and Wicomico rivers.

 Snakeheads are frequently caught by fishermen.
-They readily take baits and artificial lures.
+They readily take live baits and artificial lures.
 They are also harvested by bowfishing and other alternative fishing techniques.

 Maryland, Virginia, and the Potomac River Fisheries Commission all prohibit the possession of live northern snakeheads.
 Federal law prohibits the transport of live snakeheads into the U.S. or across State lines.